 Place shredded brown paper underneath the cactus to cover up the styrofoam.

-For more Cricut projects, crafts, tutorials, and information, check out the Cricut Class page!
+For more Cricut projects, crafts, tutorials, and information, check out the my full Cricut tutorial page!